-I have been collaborating with Claire Walker, Research & Instruction Librarian at Belmont College, to conduct a study on student perceptions of academic integrity.
+I have been collaborating with Claire Walker, Research & Instruction Librarian at Belmont University, to conduct a study on student perceptions of academic integrity.
 Specifically, we were interested in examining how and why students from different cultures differ in their perspectives on these issues.
 We collected data via online questionnaire from students at a private Christian university in the American South and students at a private American-style university in Egypt, and presented our findings in a talk called “Motivations, definitions, and the ‘plagiarism trap’: perceptions of academic integrity across cultures.”

 I was selected as a member of the first cohort of Leadership Development Scholars by the UNC Graduate School.
 The program involves the implementation of a proposed professional development project, participation in a leadership workshop, and the creation of a personalized leadership development plan.
 I will be organizing and moderating a panel discussion with prominent leaders in library and information science, which will take place in March 2014.